Shea Theodore: Youth

 Theodore began his hockey career in Fraser Valley, opting out of the Burnaby Winter Club.
 He played minor hockey with the Aldergrove Minor Hockey Association during the 2009–10 season prior to his Bantam draft eligibility.
 On April 29, 2010, Theodore was drafted in the third round of the 2010 WHL Bantam Draft, by the Seattle Thunderbirds in the Western Hockey League (WHL).
 At the time of his selection, he was measured at and 142 lb.
 By the time he graduated from minor hockey, Theodore established himself as the most outstanding player in the team's franchise history.
 Theodore and his family gave credit for his impact to coaches Steve Howerton, Dan Armstrong, Kris Armstrong, Steve Potomak, and Tim Preston, Theodore's trainer for 10 years.
 He played four games with the Thunderbirds but spent the majority of the 2010–11 season with the Fraser Valley Bruins in the British Columbia midget major league.
 He was also selected to compete with Team BC at the 2011 Canada Winter Games.

 Prior to the 2011–12 season, Theodore partook in the Seattle Thunderbirds rookie camp.
 After making the final roster, Theodore recorded 35 points in 69 games during his first full season.
 He recorded his first career major junior goal in a 6–3 win over the Portland Winterhawks on November 19, 2011.
-As the 2013 NHL Entry Draft approached, Theodore was rated as a top prospect by various scouts.
-Midway through the 2012–13 season, Theodore was ranked 17th amongst American skaters by the NHL Central Scouting Bureau and was eventually drafted in the first round of the 2013 NHL Entry Draft by the Anaheim Ducks.
+As the 2013 NHL entry draft approached, Theodore was rated as a top prospect by various scouts.
+Midway through the 2012–13 season, Theodore was ranked 17th amongst North American skaters by the NHL Central Scouting Bureau and was eventually drafted in the first round of the 2013 NHL Entry Draft by the Anaheim Ducks.
 He signed a three-year, entry-level contract with the team on September 24, 2013.
 Theodore continued his high scoring pace during the 2013–14 WHL season, where he led all WHL defencemen in scoring and was selected for the Western Conference 1st Team All-Star team.
 He was assigned to the Ducks American Hockey League (AHL) affiliate, the Norfolk Admirals, on April 10, 2014 but recorded no points in four games.

 After attending the Ducks training camp, Theodore was reassigned to the WHL for the 2014–15 season.
 Following a mid-season injury to captain Justin Hickman, Theodore was selected to wear the "C" for the remainder of the year.
 In his final season of junior hockey, Theodore served an assistant captain and was awarded the Bill Hunter Memorial Trophy as WHL defenceman of the year.
 He joined the Ducks AHL affiliate, the Norfolk Admirals, in April 2015 after recording 13 goals and 35 assists in 43 games.